teffalump/rentport/README.md

               from the webhook but only that!

 # Other thoughts
-+ Return json?
-Or valid html?
-Like tables, etc.
 + rental agreements? seems security issues too big for me... at the moment
 + Add Dwolla after Stripe (but Stripe is the minimum)

-# Service fee - TODO
+# Service fee info
 + One level subscription for one year
-+ What do you get? payments, issues
 + If not paid?
-No activity allowed
+    + Can't:
+        1. Open new issues
+        2. Add new properties
+        3. Receive payments
+    + But can:
+        1. Comment on and close current issues
+        2. Modify existing properties